Hard vs. Soft Water

 Increased Wear and Tear on HVAC Components

 Hard water causes increased wear and tear on HVAC components.
-Again, this is due to the presence of minerals such as calcium and magnesium.
+Again, this is because of the presence of minerals such as calcium and magnesium.

 The increased strain and resistance caused by scale buildup can put additional stress on your HVAC system, leading to more frequent breakdowns, reduced lifespan of the equipment, and the need for costly repairs or replacements.